Kinesiology - Exercise/Fitness Management

 Majors in the kinesiology, exercise and fitness management program are accredited by the Committee on Accreditation for the Exercise Sciences, part of the Commission Accreditation of Allied Health Education Programs.
 This accreditation is renewed every year.
 The accreditation process helps ensure students receive an educational experience based on the standards of the field.

 After taking the required pre-kinesiology courses, students must apply for the exercise and fitness management program.
-Candidates must have a minimum GPA of 2.5.
-To apply, students must complete the application on or before the last Friday of January for fall admission and the second Friday of September for spring admission.
-Students will be notified eight to 10 weeks after the filing date.
+Candidates must have a minimum GPA of 2.5 in pre-requisite courses to apply.
+Students will be notified eight to 10 weeks after application submission.

 To apply for admission to the exercise and fitness management program, candidates must complete the following steps:

-- Complete online application to the program (Application Form); and,
+- Complete online application to the program (Application Form) during the semester

 You have the passion—build upon what interests you to enter an exciting and expanding industry with UCO’s Bachelor of Science in kinesiology, exercise and fitness management.
 For additional information, contact the Department of Kinesiology and Health Studies today at 405-974-5230.